AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/05_additional_string_methods.md

 ### `repeat()`

-As the name suggests, this new method will repeat what we pass in.
+As the name suggests, this new method will take an argument that specifies the number of times it needs to repeat the `string`.

 ```javascript
 let hello = "Hi";